emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 It provides a set of use cases for Energy efficiency Management of network devices.
 The scope is devices like switches, routers, servers and storage devices having an IP address providing a management interface.
 It includes their built-in components that receive and provide electrical energy.

-In annex we recall the framework where the use cases can be put in situation using three core functions: discovery, monitoring, and control.
+In annex we recall the framework where the use cases can be put in situation.

 # Use Cases